 Dr Elia Apostolopoulou’s main research interest is the investigation of nature-society relationship in capitalism with a particular emphasis on the political ecology of nature conservation and urban political ecology.
 Her current research is mainly guided by radical geographical research on the neoliberalisation of nature and neoliberal conservation, on the historical-geographic conception of neoliberalism, on uneven development and the capitalist production of nature and space, as well as by Marxist political economy and especially the Marxian theory of value and rent.

 Dr Chris Sandbrook is Senior Lecturer and Director of the MPhil in Conservation Leadership, Department of Geography, University of Cambridge, who also blogs in a personal capacity.

-This event is part of METIS’ preparation for the performance installation, WE KNOW NOT WHAT WE MAY BE at the Barbican in September 2018.
+This event was part of METIS’ preparation for the performance installation, WE KNOW NOT WHAT WE MAY BE at the Barbican in September 2018.

 Part of Cambridge Science Festival